discoverydev/my-boxen.old/README.md

 [ -f /opt/boxen/env.sh ] && source /opt/boxen/env.sh
 ```

+Once the shell is ready, open a new tab/window in your Terminal
+and execute - `boxen --env`.
+If that runs cleanly, you're in good shape.

 ##### 'after' script
 ```
 the after script will install command-line appium tools and required gems